garrandall/popular-music-data/tracks/we-are-the-world-25--for-haiti-artists-for-haiti.md

 Everybody pitching in

-Nou sÃ© mond la
+Nou sé mond la
-Nou sÃ© timoun yo
+Nou sé timoun yo

 You and I